 How Many Steps Per Day Should You Take?

 This question has been researched extensively.
 The answer depends on your overall activity goal.
 In other words, how “active” do you want to be?
 A group of well-respected experts who have done a lot of research with pedometers, established the cut-points of physical activity based on steps per day.
 They present the following physical activity categories:

 - Under 5,000 steps per day is considered “sedentary”.
 If a person is below this cut-point, they are more than likely sitting too much.
 The risk of cardiovascular disease, obesity, and diabetes are dramatically heightened at this level.

 - Between 5,000 to 7,499 steps per day is considered “low active”.
 The average American fits into this category.
 Though this level is better than being sedentary, having a daily step count that falls into this category still elevates the risk of chronic diseases.

 - Between 7,500 to 9,999 steps per day is considered “somewhat active”.
 A person who falls within this category may be doing better than the typical person, but there is still room for improvement.

 - Between 10,000 and 12,499 steps per day is considered “active”.
-Here is the physical activity level in which the risk of diseases are reduced.
+Here is the physical activity level at which the risk of diseases is reduced.
 This is a great initial target for most people in the other three categories above.